-However, your weight gain probably has more to do with the natural aging process and your lifestyle choices rather than your birth control.
+However, your weight gain probably has more to do with the natural aging process and lifestyle choices rather than your birth control.

-An IUD is one form of contraceptive used by women.
+An IUD is one form of contraceptive used by people who menstruate.
 It’s a small device that your doctor inserts into your uterus.
 It’s one of the most effective methods of reversible birth control.

 Two forms of IUDs are available: